 Women with insufficient tissue can opt to have inflatable expanders inserted at the time of the mastectomy.
 The expanders are gradually filled with a saline solution at follow-up appointments.
-As the expanders are filled, breast tissue and skin grows to accommodate them.
+As the expanders are filled, breast tissue and skin grow to accommodate them.
 It usually takes 8 to 12 weeks to create a pocket large enough to replace the expanders with implants.
 Again, the use of an acellular dermal matrix has improved this process, allowing the expander to be filled more quickly and safely.
-View photos of Dr. D’Amico’s patients who have undergone tissue expander breast reconstruction*.
+View photos of Dr. D’Amico & Dr. Ferrauiola’s patients who have undergone tissue expander breast reconstruction*.

 Autologous Tissue Reconstruction

 Advances in microsurgery have resulted in several reconstruction techniques that involve using a patient’s own tissue to rebuild a breast mound.
 Also called flap surgery, the use of a patient’s tissue, muscle, fat, and blood vessels for breast reconstruction is often used because the result looks and feels more like a natural breast.
-However, these are lengthy, complex surgeries, and the recovery from flap procedures is generally much longer than reconstruction with implants.
-View photos of the results Dr. D’Amico has achieved through flap reconstruction*.
+However, these are lengthy, complex surgeries and the recovery from flap procedures is generally much longer than reconstruction with implants.
+View photos of the results Dr. D’Amico & Dr. Ferrauiola’s have achieved through flap reconstruction*.